An Open Source Data Contamination Report for Large Language Models: Discussion

 \textbf{Protecting test data from automatic crawlers via encryption and forbidding further distribution} \cite{jacovi2023stop}.
-We agree that this might be a promising approach to avoid data contamination.
-However, there is a potential side effect - it may limit benchmark adoption.
-We find researchers often evaluate models on publicly available splits rather than restricted ones, even if the latter have lower contamination risk.
-For instance, Winogrande and CommonsenseQA have undisclosed test labels, leading many to evaluate models solely on validation set instead \cite{2023opencompass}.
-Therefore, benchmarks should consider balance robustness against ease of adoption by the community.
+Forbidding further distribution of benchmarks can indeed prevent data contamination to some extent.
+This was proven in our Figure \ref{fig:contamination-distribution}, where some contaminated cases are from huggingface.co, a dataset sharing platform.
+However, forbidding further distribution of the test data also significantly limits the popularity of benchmarks.
+For example, benchmarks such as Hellaswag and C-Eval make their test sets nonpublic to avoid potential data contamination issues.
+However, this also makes popular third party model evaluation platforms turn to using their validation sets instead of the test sets, as the platform hosts can access the answers in the validation sets to conduct the assessment \cite{2023opencompass}.
+Actually, most researchers tend to evaluate their models on publicly available splits rather than restricted ones, even if the latter have lower contamination risk.
+Therefore, benchmarks should consider balancing robustness against ease of adoption by the community.